+86-0838-269-5566 suesu@scsyens.com

 After the Charge-coupled Device (CCD) was invented by Bell Labs in the United States in 1969, it developed rapidly and found widespread application.
 Its working principle is to use the photoelectric effect of semiconductor materials to convert light signals into electrical charges, which are then stored in potential wells formed by potential differences.
 By changing the potential distribution, the directional movement of the charges is controlled, and the amount of charge is ultimately read out to determine the intensity of the light signal.
 Unlike PMTs, a CCD is typically composed of thousands or even more tiny photosensitive areas (usually called pixels), with each pixel only a few micrometers wide.
 Due to its high sensitivity, low dark current, wide dynamic range, and stable geometric size, the CCD has been successfully applied in various optical instruments.

 The Syens OES-802 direct-reading spectrometer uses a CCD photosensitive element to receive the entire spectrum.
 This allows for the optimal selection of elemental spectral lines and the simultaneous measurement of multiple lines for the same element.
 The channel settings are largely unrestricted, making upgrades convenient and enabling multi-matrix analysis.
-The instrument has a high degree of integration, is compact, and is easy to transport, move, and install.
+The metal analysis spectrometer has a high degree of integration, is compact, and is easy to transport, move, and install.
 It also offers good reliability, high stability, simple operation, and a low failure rate.

 References